Moscow, Central Federal District, Russia

-Hoversurf revealed on Facebook, May 8, 2019, a redesigned Formula eVTOL which holds one (1) passenger.
-While Hoversurf does not refer to their newly redesigned Formula as their Second Version or 2.0, we are making the distinction of (No wing) for clarity.
-A noticeable difference in this new design are larger but fewer electric ducted fans (EDF) for vertical lift and two larger EDFs mounted on either side of the aircraft for forward flight.
-As of now, there is no wing for this redesigned aircraft with the exception of a possible longer flying version which is briefly noted on their website.
+Hover revealed on Facebook, on May 8, 2019, they have redesigned their five passenger Formula electric vertical takeoff and landing (eVTOL) into a smaller two passenger eVTOL with the same name, Formula.
+A noticeable difference in this new design are larger but fewer electric ducted fans (EDFs) for vertical lift and two larger EDFs mounted on either side of the aircraft for forward flight.
+As of now, there is no wing for this redesigned aircraft with the exception of a possible longer flying version for Urban Air Mobility.

 Their patented Venturi engine allows them to eliminate typical airplane propellers and create a quiet aircraft, its engines featuring a noise-canceling effect.
 The aircraft is not a helicopter nor an airplane but combines the best of both designs.
 They've stated their aircraft includes the most advanced ballistic parachute for emergency situations created by BRS Aerospace, for emergency situations.

+Formula is just the beginning in a new line of vehicles and services Hover will break into.
+ATaaS - Air Transportation as a Service to the public.
+Flying Taxis are here and we will make our mark once again.
 The Venturi Engine has allowed us to jump years ahead, moving away from open propellers.
 Our compact and efficient new engine gives us the ability to create compact and safe vehicles for the future of transportation.
-No helipads, no runways, just your average parking spot.
+No helipads, no runways, just your average parking spot. —Hover

 They have designed this aircraft to be as uncomplicated as possible by having stationary fans for lift and forward flight.
-Emphasizing that other aircraft using fans for both lift and forward flight, that is, fans which tilt multiple times throughout the life of the aircraft, could cause needless mechanical problems and potentially create a safety hazard for its passengers.
+Emphasizing that other aircraft using fans which tilt for both lift and forward flight could cause needless mechanical problems in the long range and could potentially create a safety hazard for its passengers and crew on the ground.
 By having stationary fans, it greatly reduces future potential mechanical problems creating a much safer aircraft.

-Future models will be designated as Formula 2 and Formula 4, for a two (2) and four (4) passenger aircraft model.
+It has been reported that the Formula models might be designated based on the passenger capacity of the aircraft, such as Formula 2, Formula 4 and Formula 5, for a two, four and five passenger aircraft.
 They even have a solution for a long distance drone taxi for suburban to city travel, it has a large wing.
-In addition to the Formula models, Hoversurf is also engaged in the development of the Drone Taxi R-1 and Scorpion.
+In addition to the Formula models, Hover is also engaged in the development of the Drone Taxi R-1, the Scorpion and the five passenger Formula eVTOL aircraft.

 - Video: Flying car scale model first test flight using Venturi EDF, Hoversurf, June 4, 2018